tromptown/tromptown.github.io/content/_index.md

 ## Museum Hours

-We are open from 2 to 4 PM on the second and fourth Saturdays of each month, April to October, or by appointment.
+We are open from 2 to 4 PM on the second and fourth Saturdays of each month, May to October, or by appointment.